davchez/cse15l-lab3-report/README.md

 #### Example A
 ![Image](labreplacement.png)

-[Additional grep documentation on -E -w](https://www.cyberciti.biz/faq/grep-in-bash/#:~:text=How%20do%20I%20use,display%20those%20line%20on%20screen).
-Used to find all instances of a substring in a given text file.
-For Example A, the substring "Oahu" was searched for in the specific text file
+[Additional grep documentation on -E -w](https://www.cyberciti.biz/faq/grep-in-bash/#:~:text=How%20do%20I%20use,display%20those%20line%20on%20screen).  grep -E -w was used to find all instances of a substring in a given text file.
+For Example A, the substring "Oahu" was searched for in the specific text file HandRHawaii.txt.
+Produced from the search was each line that had an instance of the substring in the file of interest, wherein the output was redirected to a file called "grep-results.txt".

 #### Example B
 ![Image](labreplacement2.png)

-In Example B, grep was used to parse through every single line in the results.txt text file to find any line with the substring "Bahamas."
-The pictures above show the outputted results of that search being copied into a text file called "grep-results.txt", containing the titles of the 4 files in written_2/ containing the substring "Bahamas".
+grep -E -w was used to find all instances of a substring in a given text file.
+For Example B, the substring "Oahu" was searched for in the specific text file HandRHawaii.txt.
+Produced from the search was each line that had an instance of the substring in the file of interest, wherein the output was redirected to a file called "grep-results.txt".

 <br>